grafana/grafana/docs/sources/developers/http_api/user.md

 # User API

+The Users HTTP API does not currently work with an API Token.
+API Tokens are linked to an organization and an organization role.
+They cannot be given the permission of server users access, only users can be given that permission.
+To use these API calls you can use Basic Auth and the Grafana user must have the Grafana Admin role.

+API Tokens can be used with Organization HTTP API to get users of specific organization.

 > If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
-Refer to [Role-based access control permissions]({{< relref "/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes" >}}) for more information.
+Refer to [Role-based access control permissions]({{< relref "../../administration/roles-and-permissions/access-control/custom-role-actions-scopes/" >}}) for more information.

 ## Search Users